Health Guide USA

 The requirements for the RD credential are similar, but not identical to the licensing requirements in many states.
 The RD requires dietitians to complete education and supervised practice programs.
 These programs are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 In order to maintain the RD credential, Registered Dietitians must complete continuing professional education courses.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition
+Source: U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition

 for State specific information, visit JOB OUTLOOK BY STATE

-Assessor Links USA All Things Political Juggling Cats Doomsday Guide
+Assessor Links USA All Things Political

-To report a broken link or to suggest a new site for our online resource guide, please Contact Us.
+To report a broken link or to suggest a new site for

 Proquantum Corporation.

-Copyright @ 2002-2011
+Copyright @ 2002-2020

-Use of this website is expressly subject to the various terms and conditions set forth in our
+Use of this website is expressly subject to the various

-User Agreement/Disclaimer and Privacy Policy
+User Agreement/Disclaimer, Privacy Policy and Cookie Policy